A new and independent report

 - At the same time, it states that "global standards could enable substantial safety benefits and enable healthcare cost reduction of $40-100 billion".
 Once adopted, global standards benefits will span over all the supply chain stakeholders from manufacturers to patients.

 - "The healthcare industry faces a potentially costly patchwork of requirements.
 Over the long term this patchwork could become unworkable.
 The adoption of a single set of global standards will cost significantly less than two and far less than three or more".

-- Download McKinsey report executive summary: "Strength in unity: The promise of global standards in healthcare"
+- McKinsey report in English: "Strength in unity: The promise of global standards in healthcare"

 - McKinsey report in French: 'L'union fait la force: Les bénéfices d’un standard mondial pour les soins de santé"

 - McKinsey report in Portugese: "Força na unidade: A promessa de padrões globais no setor de saúde"

 - McKinsey report in Spanish: "Fortaleza en la unidad: La promesa de los estándores globales en salud"